-Principles and practices of production, management, and marketing of small ruminants (ex. sheep,
+Principles and practices of production, management, and marketing of small ruminants (ex. sheep,goats).
+The role of genetics, nutrition, reproduction and animal health will also be emphasized.
+Prerequisite: ANSC 140, junior or above standing

 ANSC 351 FEEDS AND FEEDING - 3 semester hours